Manitoba child advocate releases report on fatal police shooting of Indigenous teen - The Turtle Island News

 But it noted there were times, specifically toward the end of her life, where Hudson did not receive support.

-“Eishia’s times of uncertainty were apparent during tumultuous transitions, circumstances beyond her control and social pressures which accompanied her teenage reality,” the report said.
+“(Hudson’s) story shows how times of uncertainty were apparent during difficult transitions, social pressures and other circumstances beyond her control,” said Gott.

 The report noted that adults described Hudson as someone who could be easily influenced by her peers and required specialized supports in school.